 This devotional study is designed for having encounters with Jesus and with the people who interacted with Him.
 The reason I call it a “devotional” study is because I hope the study of scripture will lead our minds and hearts to Christ.
 Also, “devotional” sounds less “academic” and more approachable.
-I really think if you read a gospel in the simple way I will describe below you will have continual encounters with Jesus.
+I really think if you read a Gospel in the simple way I will describe below you will have continual encounters with Jesus.
 Hopefully, you will observe Jesus and say, “This is why I follow Him!”
 Or, you will watch the people who converse with Him and think, “How can I not love this Jesus?”
-This isn’t something new that I came up with, but I do hope it is refreshing for you and for me.
+This isn’t something new, but I do hope it is refreshing for you and for me.

 Before we start

 We need fresh “encounters” with Jesus.
 Why is that?
 What do you think?
 I can think of a few good reasons, but let me share first an analogy with you.

 Our furnace is out.
 And I sit here cold.
 I remember the heat.
 I love the heat when it is cold.
 Fortunately, I have sweaters, and hats and a toasty fireplace to keep me warm.
 But the cold slowly tries to push back the heat that once filled the house.
 Each day without the furnace the cold penetrates the walls and seizes more and more space.
 In my mind I can have warm thoughts and remember the toastiness.”But the warmth has been depleted and now it is plain cold.
 I need new heat (actually a new furnace).
 The heat the furnace produced a few weeks ago– well, that heat is gone.
 You may have heard it said, “You can’t live on yesterday’s bread” (or yesterday’s heat).
 Bread goes stale.
 A house grows dim and cold.
 Our stomachs get hungry.
 In the same way we need the Bread of Life today.
 We need the Light of Life daily.
 So it is in a relationship with Jesus.
 We need Jesus each day.
 He is the bread and light for each day.